Gus Bilirakis: Gun policy

 From 2015 to 2016, Bilirakis accepted $2,000 in direct campaign contributions from the NRA's Political Victory Fund; As of 2017, he has an "A" rating from the NRA, indicating a voting record that is generally pro-gun rights.

 As a U.S. Representative, Bilirakis has voted on several pieces of legislation pertaining to firearms.
 He supported H. R. 38, which would enable concealed carry reciprocity among all states if and when it is signed into law.

 In March 2017, Bilirakis voted for the Veterans Second Amendment Protection Act, which, if signed into law, would prohibit, in any case arising out of the administration of laws and benefits by the Department of Veterans Affairs, any person who is mentally incapacitated, deemed mentally incompetent, or experiencing an extended loss of consciousness, of the right to receive or transport firearms, without the order or finding of a judicial authority of competent jurisdiction.

 After the 2017 Las Vegas shooting, Bilirakis signed a letter written to the Bureau of Alcohol, Tobacco, Firearms and Explosives, urging it to reevaluate the legal status of bump stocks.
 No action had been taken as of March 2018.

 In the wake of the Stoneman Douglas High School shooting in 2018, Bilirakis said that he would be willing to consider gun control legislation, "if that's what it takes".
 He said that, specifically, he would support more school resource officers in schools.
 He also announced his support for legislation that would ensure "that those who are mentally ill do not have access to weapons".

 Nagorno-Karabakh war

 On October 1, 2020, Bilirakis co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the Nagorno-Karabakh war, and called for an immediate ceasefire.

 Israel-Palestine

 Bilirakis voted to provide Israel with support following October 7 attacks.

-2020 presidential election

-In an editorial, the Tampa Bay Times wrote that Bilirakis "chose partisan games over national interest".
-The Orlando Sentinel published an editorial calling the signers of the amicus brief a "national embarrassment", a "danger to democracy", and the "Sedition Caucus".
-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion".

-Many of the signers of the Texas v.
-Pennsylvania amicus brief objected to the certification of the 2020 Electoral College vote, but Bilirakis was absent due to contracting COVID-19.

-As a result of Donald Trump's role in the 2021 United States Capitol attack, the House of Representatives impeached Trump a second time.
-Bilirakis voted against impeachment, calling it "politically motivated" and a "highly polarizing ruse that will only further divide Americans".